-As the contact with waste rock could generate acid water, runoff water coming from the waste rock pile will be intercepted and collected in a control basin with contact water coming from the ROM pad and the open pit.
+As the contact with ore or waste rock could generate acid water, runoff water coming from the ROM pad, the open pit and the waste rock pile will be intercepted and collected in a control basin.

 Water accumulated in the basin will be characterized and treated as required before its release into a receiving stream.

-The concentrator tailings (sample from the pilot plant test) were characterized by static geochemical analyses.
+The concentrator tailings (sample from the pilot plant test) were characterized by static and longterm kinetic geochemical analyses.
 Results show that the tailings are potentially acid generating and leachable for cadmium, copper, lead, nickel and zinc.
-Long term (12 months) kinetic tests, which are considered more representatives than static tests, are underway at URSTM to provide a better indication of the metal leaching potential.